Stay Gold (horse): Racing career

-Stay Gold made his debut at Hanshin Racecourse on December 1, 1996 but it was more than a year before he won his first race.
-On September 7, 1997, he won a minor race, the "Lake Akan-ko special (阿寒湖特別)", and then did not win again for more than two years.
+Stay Gold made his racing debut at Hanshin Racecourse on December 1, 1996, and won his first race, a 4 year-old maiden race on May 11, 1997.
+He would then go on to win 2 more races, the latter of which being the "Lake Akan-ko special (阿寒湖特別)" on September 6, 1997.
+He would not win another race for approximately two years and eight months, from September 6, 1997, to May 20, 2000.

-From 1998 to 2000, Stay Gold ran prominently in many of Japan's top races, including the Diamond Stakes, Tenno Sho (Spring), Takarazuka Kinen, Arima Kinen, and Tenno Sho (Autumn).
+In the years of 1998 to 2000, Stay Gold ran prominently in many of Japan's top races, including the Diamond Stakes, Tenno Sho (Spring), Takarazuka Kinen, Arima Kinen, and Tenno Sho (Autumn).
 He collected 9 places and 7 shows, but victory proved elusive.

-Although he did not win any graded races, Stay Gold accumulated significant earnings.
+Despite the fact that he had not won any graded races thus far, Stay Gold accumulated significant earnings due to his consistent podium placements.
 His title was "Major Racing Wins: Lake Akan-ko special" and he was deemed "the successor to Nice Nature," another Japanese racehorse who won 6 graded races but was better known for his many placed efforts.

 On May 20, 2000, he was ridden by Yutaka Take and in the Meguro Kinen and obtained victory for the first time in 2 years and 8 months.
-It was his only win of the year.
+It would be his only win of the year.

-In 2001, Stay Gold began with a win in the Grade II Nikkei Shinshun Hai and was then aimed at the Dubai Sheema Classic (UAE-G2:then) at Nad Al Sheba Racecourse.
+The year 2001 began with Stay Gold winning first place in the Grade II Nikkei Shinshun Hai.
+He then aimed at the Dubai Sheema Classic (then a UAE-G2) at Nad Al Sheba Racecourse.
 Fantastic Light, winner of the previous year's World Series Racing Championship, was the clear favourite, with Stay Gold a 33-1 shot.
 Fantastic Light took the lead a furlong out, but Stay Gold rallied to get up on the line, winning by a nose after finding an opportunity to move through a gap in the final straight.
 It was the first victory outside Japan for Sunday Silence's progeny.